wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/3-design-network-media-optimization.md

 ### Optimize WiFi

 By default, WiFi networks are not designed or configured to optimally support real-time media.
 Each vendor has its own recommendations for deploying its wireless solution, and you should consult your vendors documentation for more detail.
 There are some general recommendations:

-Implement QoS or WiFi Multimedia (WMM) to prioritize real-time media traffic.
+- Implement QoS or WiFi Multimedia (WMM) to prioritize real-time media traffic.

-The 5-GHz range is better suited to real-time media than 2.4Ghz due to its dense range and lower interference.
+- The 5-GHz range is better suited to real-time media than 2.4Ghz due to its dense range and lower interference.
 If you're using dual-band WiFi networks, consider implementing band steering to push clients to use the 5-GHz range.

-When access points of the same channel are too close together, they can cause signal overlap and unintentionally compete, resulting in a bad experience for the user.
+- When access points of the same channel are too close together, they can cause signal overlap and unintentionally compete, resulting in a bad experience for the user.
 Ensure that access points that are next to each other are on channels that don't overlap.

 ## Performance optimization for China users

 Connectivity and performance for users in China can be complicated by factors unique to China Telco's Internet architecture.
 China ISPs have regulated offshore connections to the global public Internet that go through perimeter devices that are prone to high-levels of cross-border network congestion.
 This congestion creates packet loss and latency for all Internet traffic going into and out of China.

 This section provides guidance for scenarios in which users located in China connect to a global Microsoft 365 tenant outside of China.

 There is also an option to have an Office 365 tenant in China operated by 21Vianet, in which case, you are not crossing the perimeter devices and this advice does not apply.

 The following is recommended for optimize traffic for China users:

 - Leverage your existing private network to carry Microsoft 365 network traffic between China office networks and offshore locations that egress on the public Internet outside China.
 Almost any location outside China will provide a clear benefit.
-Egressing in areas with low-latency interconnect with the Microsoft global network such as Hong Kong, Singapore, Japan, and South Korea is optimal.
+Egressing in areas with low-latency interconnect with the Microsoft global network such as Singapore, Japan, and South Korea is optimal.

 - Configure your network to route all Microsoft 365 traffic across your private offshore link.